HELLP syndrome: Diagnosis

-Imaging tests, such as ultrasound, tomography or magnetic resonance imaging (MRI), are instrumental in the correct diagnosis of HELLP syndrome in patients with suspected liver dysfunction.
+Imaging tests, such as ultrasound, tomography, or magnetic resonance imaging (MRI), are instrumental in the correct diagnosis of HELLP syndrome in patients with suspected liver dysfunction.
 Unurgent cases must undergo MRI, but laboratory tests, such as glucose determination, are more encouraged in mild cases of HELLP syndrome.

 Classification

-A classification system, which was developed in Mississippi, measures the severity of the syndrome using the lowest observed platelet count in the patients alongside the appearance of the other two main clinical criteria.
+A classification system developed in Mississippi measures the severity of the syndrome using the lowest observed platelet count in the patients alongside the appearance of the other two main clinical criteria.
 Class I is the most severe, with a relatively high risk of morbidity and mortality, compared to the other two classes.